pdw-git/express-k8s-demo/README.md

 MANDATORY VARIABLES TO BE SET IN THE SHELL BEFORE TRYING TO DEPLOY OR IN THE DOCKER FILE BEFORE BUILDING A DOCKER CONTAINER OR IN THE KUBERNETES YAML FILE BEFORE DEPLOYING.

-The application has a api layer, a persistance layer and a messaging layer.
+The application has an API layer, a persistance layer and a messaging layer.
 The applicaiton has a basic configuration which is maintained in the persistence layer.
 Any changes to the configuration and communicated to the API layer.
 There could be multiple instances of the API deployed and a pub/sub mechanism has been employed to enable communication between the various API instances.
 This feature can be demonstrated to show that changing the configuraiton through one instance